-Hand Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says
+Hand-Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says

-Hand shaking may be no more after the coronavirus, America’s top expert on infectious diseases says.
+Hand-shaking may be no more after the coronavirus, America’s leading expert on infectious diseases says.

-Dr. Anthony Fauci, a top doctor at the National Institute of Allergy and Infectious Diseases and a fixture at the daily White House briefings on the coronavirus, said on Wednesday that people may need to permanently change some habits after the outbreak of the virus has ended.
-In an interview with Scott Thurman shared on Twitter, Fauci said that the custom of shaking hands as a greeting is too dangerous to continue.
+Dr. Anthony Fauci, a top official at the National Institute of Allergy and Infectious Diseases and a fixture at the daily White House briefings on the coronavirus, said on Wednesday that people may need to permanently change some habits after the outbreak of the virus has ended.
+In an interview with Scott Thurman shared on Twitter, the doctor said that the custom of shaking hands as a greeting is too dangerous to continue.

 “As a society, just forget about shaking hands,” Fauci said.
 “We don’t need to shake hands.
 We’ve got to break that custom.”